Humpolec: History

 The first written mention of Humpolec is from 1178.
 In the 13th–15th centuries it was a silver mining town.
 Humpolec became known for drapery production from the 17th century, which reached its peak in the 19th century.

 Demographics

 Economy

 Humpolec is traditionally an industrial town.
-The largest employer is Valeo Compressor Europe, a manufacturer of compressors for cars.
-Since 1597, the Bernard Brewery is established in the town.
+The largest employers are Valeo Compressor Europe, a manufacturer of compressors for cars, the Family Brewery Bernard, which was established in 1597, and BJS Czech (a manufacturer of furniture).

 Transport

-The D1 motorway passes through Humpolec.
+The D1 motorway from Prague to Brno passes through Humpolec.